AmanShah-11/AmanShah-11/README.md

 <h3 align="left">Hi there!
 I'm Aman 👋</h3>
 <h3> 📖 About me </h3>

+* 🎓 I'm a 4th year Computer Engineering student at the University of Waterloo
-* 💻 I'm a software developer who likes working with Python, Django and React
+* 💻 I'm a software developer who likes working with Python, Django and React and general full-stack development
 * 🌱 I enjoy tinkering around with new languages and technologies
-* 🎓 I'm a 3rd year Computer Engineering student at the University of Waterloo
 * 🌐 I'm always looking for opportunities to grow so feel free to reach out! 😄

 🏡 [website][website] **|**